Fulton Street station (New York City Subway): IRT Lexington Avenue Line platforms

 The Fulton Street station on the IRT Lexington Avenue Line has two tracks and two side platforms.
 It is situated underneath Broadway between Cortlandt Street to the south and Fulton Street to the north.
 The 4 train stops here at all times, while the 5 train stops here at all times except late nights.
 The station is between to the north and to the south.
 The platforms were originally 350 ft long, like at other Contract 2 stations, but were lengthened during the 1959 expansion of the station.

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns away from the platform edge, spaced every 15 ft, while the platform extensions contain I-beam columns near the platform edge.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.
 The platform widths range from 7.5 to 19.3 ft.

 There are fare control areas at platform level.
 The walls along the platforms near the fare control areas consist of a pink marble wainscoting on the lowest part of the wall, with bronze air vents along the wainscoting, and white glass tiles above.
 The platform walls are divided at 15 ft intervals by pink marble pilasters, or vertical bands.
 In the original portion of the station, each pilaster is topped by blue-and-green tile plaques, which contain the letter "F" surrounded by a buff-yellow and blue-green Greek key carving.
 Above these "F" plaques are faience mosaics that depict the Clermont, the steamboat built by Robert Fulton.
 These mosaics are topped by blue faience swags and are connected by a faience cornice with scrolled and foliate detail.
 This decorative design is extended to the fare control areas adjacent to the original portions of the station.
 White-on-blue tile plaques with the words "Fulton Street" and floral motifs are also placed on the walls.
 On the northern end of the southbound platform, a 75 ft granite wall separates it from the basement of 195 Broadway.
 Within the granite wall are bronze sliding gates and a long window separated by bronze mullions.
 The sliding gates used to provide access to the station before being replaced by turnstiles.